 “Without financial support from the current shareholders, and without a new investor, unfortunately the company cannot continue as a going concern,” the De Grisogono has said in a statement, noting that it if protection is granted it will implement a “mass redundancy procedure” immediately, effectively leading to the dismissal of all 65 employees in Switzerland.

-The fate of De Grisogono’s international network of boutiques, in places as far flung as Paris, New York, Armenia, Moldova, the Ukraine, and unsurprisingly Malta, is not yet known.
+The fate of De Grisogono’s international network of boutiques, in places as far flung as Paris, New York”>New York, Armenia, Moldova, the Ukraine, and unsurprisingly Malta, is not yet known.